Mohammadrezahajihosseini/Second_assignmet/README.md

 ```
 $ rosrun stage_ros stageros $(rospack find second_assignment)/world/my_world.world
 ```
+Now then visualize this map in your system:

 At this point you have to open a new terminal always in root folder and update again setup. bash file and start the first node :
 ```
 $ source devel/setup.bash